Azure/azure-sdk-for-php/README.md

 To get started using the Blob service you must include the `BlobService` and `BlobSettings` namespaces and set the `ACCOUNT_NAME` and `ACCOUNT_KEY` configuration settings for your credentials.
 Then you instantiate the wrapper using the `BlobService` factory.

-The following are examples of common operations performed with the Blob serivce.
+The following are examples of common operations performed with the Blob service.
 For more please read [How-to use the Blob service](http://www.windowsazure.com/en-us/develop/php/how-to-guides/blob-service/).

 ### Create a container